 The challenge in assessing the significance of an individual project's contribution to global GHG emissions and associated global climate change impacts is to determine whether a project's GHG emissions-which are micro-scale relative to global emissions-result in a cumulatively considerable incremental contribution to a significant cumulative macro-scale impact.
-Proposed construction would increaseAlternative 1 would produce lower GHG emissions from 2004 compared to the Project CEQA Baseline conditions.
-Any concurrent emissions generating activity would add additional emission burdens to these significant levels. of 2004.
-As a result, without mitigation, emissions from construction of Alternative 1 would not produce cumulatively considerable contributions to global climate change.
+Proposed construction would increase GHG emissions from 2004 CEQA Baseline conditions.
+Any concurrent emissions-generating activity would add additional emission burdens to these significant levels.
+As a result, without mitigation, emissions from construction of Alternative 1 would produce cumulatively considerable contributions to global climate change.

-Measures that reduce electricity the fossil fuel consumption or fossil fuel usage from of Project emission sources would reduce proposed their GHG emissions.
-Implementation of MM AQ-2.3, Electricity Use, is the only feasible mitigation that Electrify Dredge Equipment, would have this effect.
+Measures that reduce electricity consumption or fossil fuel usage from Project emission sources would reduce proposed GHG emissions.
+Implementation of MM AQ-2.3, Electricity Use, is the only feasible mitigation that would have this effect.
 Additionally, Alternative 1 would utilize electrified main dredge engines to comply with the POLA Sustainable Construction Guidelines.
 However, there are no other sources of air emissions from construction of Alternative 1 that are available for electrification.
-As a result, thereImplementation of MMs AQ-2.1, AQ-2.2, and AQ-2.4, which require the use of equipment that comply with the newest emission standards, also would reduce GHG emissions from these sources, compared to use of older equipment.
-This is the case, as newer equipment has more fuel-efficient engines compared to older equipment.
-There are no other feasible measures that would reduce GHG emissions from Alternative 1.
-The mitigated Alternative 1 would not produce cumulatively considerable contributions to global climate change.
+As a result, there are no feasible measures that would reduce GHG emissions from Alternative 1